Find out how to report neglect or abuse for yourself or another adult.

 • details of the person you think is mistreating them

-If you don’t have all of this information, you can still report your concerns to us.
+If you don’t have all this information, you can still report your concerns to us.

 If you want to remain anonymous, you don’t need to give us your name or contact information.